smranjanmishra/Java-Oops/README.md

 ## Abstraction
-Abstraction hides unnecessary details and shows only essential features.
+- Hiding all the unnecessary details and showing only the important parts to the user.
+- It is of 2 types.
+(1)Abstract class (2)Interfaces

 ## 1. Abstract Classes

-Cannot be instantiated.
+- Cannot be instantiated.
-Can have abstract (no body) and non-abstract methods.
+- Can have abstract (no body) and non-abstract methods.
-Can include constructors.
+- Can include constructors.

+Ex :
 abstract class Animal {
     abstract void sound();